springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Supports with exceptions</td>
-<td>These pages never use images of text to convey information except in the case of [logotypes](https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html) (considered essential per WCAG 2.0) or when the image is [pure decoration](https://www.w3.org/TR/WCAG21/#dfn-pure-decoration).
+<td>The pages of this product never use images of text to convey information except in the case of [logotypes](https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html) (considered essential per WCAG 2.0) or when the image is [pure decoration](https://www.w3.org/TR/WCAG21/#dfn-pure-decoration).

 Third party advertising scripts may inject images containing images of text.</td>
 </tr>